amromeo/api_r2020/README.md

    * Note: As the course material will be periodically updated, please wait until the week prior to the conference to dowload the zip file
    * Unzip the file to a convenient location (your desktop or documents folder)
    * When you open RStudio, set this location as your working directory
+   * If this all sounds too complicated - go back to option 1!

 ## The day of the workshop

-The workshop is scheduled to begin at 8 am sharp.
-In order to make sure that we can begin on schedule please make every effort to arrive 10 - 15 minutes early to allow time to get settled, get your laptop set up, and get RStudio up and running.
+The workshop is scheduled to begin at 1 pm ET.
+In order to make sure that we can begin on schedule please make every effort to log into the Zoom conference 10 - 15 minutes early to allow time to get settled, ensure your laptop is set up, and get RStudio up and running.

 ## Acknowledgments